taejun20/taejun20/README.md

 ### Greetings! 👋

 I am a PhD candidate at <a href="https://hcil.kaist.ac.kr/">HCI Lab</a> in KAIST.
-My research focuses on understanding human oculomotor behaviors and identifying new opportunities to enhance vision- and eye-related user interactions.
-In addition to this primary interest, I've explored various topics such as haptics and text entry.
+My research interest lies in eye tracking, gaze-based interaction method and analysis, AR/VR, and the understanding and modeling of user behavior.

 I've presented several projects at top-tier HCI conferences such as ACM CHI and UIST.
 If you're interested, please feel free to explore my website and repositories!